nortikin/sverchok/docs/nodes/curve/project_curve_surface.rst

 This node calculates the projection of a given Curve onto given Surface.
 Several types of projections are available.

 **NOTE**: This node can work with NURBS and NURBS-like curves and surfaces only.
+Output curves are always NURBS.

 Inputs
 ------